Skip to main content

 }'

-Once fully processed, the bulk task with be marked as successful and the records propagated to the relevant partitions.
+Once fully processed, the task will be marked as successful and the records available for search in your collection.

-Documentation Once the ingestion is complete, you are now ready to use your HGS partition!
+Documentation Once the ingestion is complete, you are now ready to search your collection!
 You can use the Search API.
-Here is one example of a query that uses the knn operator for your semantic fields and a match operator for a name:
+Here is one example of a query that uses the knn operator for your semantic fields:

 curl --request POST \